mohsenvafa/pharmacy-modernization-project-model/podman/QUICKSTART.md

 - Data persists between container restarts (stored in Podman volumes)
 - You can re-run `mongo-seed` anytime to reset to sample data
-- Use Mongo Express UI to browse and edit data visually
-- The sidebar in your app has a direct link to Mongo Express UI
+- Use MongoDB Compass for a visual interface (optional)
+- The MongoDB shell (`mongo-shell`) is great for quick queries
+- Check logs with `mongo-logs` if you encounter issues

 ## 🐳 Podman vs Docker